-As soon as you sign up on our website, you could get your load as soon as that day.
+As soon as you sign up on the Chip Drop website, you could get your load as soon as that day.
 Typically, delivery takes between 1 and 5 weeks though the wait is usually longer in the winter or if you live in a less populated area.

 Remember, paying for a load can increase your chance of getting delivery sooner.
 If you haven’t gotten your chips within 25 days of signing up, you will get an email reminder to see if you still want to be on the list.

 Gardeners and Arborists.
 Gardeners can sign up to receive a chip drop and arborists or tree companies, like General Tree Service, can sign up to drop off a load of chips to a specified site.